HWeber-tech/emp_proving_ground_v1/docs/evolution_manager.md

   straight from `config/trading/strategy_catalog.yaml` (or an injected catalogue).
 The manager converts catalogue metadata into `PolicyTactic` objects, preserving tags, parameter payloads, lineage metadata, and forcing paper-trade guardrails.【F:src/thinking/adaptation/evolution_manager.py†L70-L205】
+- `parameter_mutations` specifies a list of `ParameterMutation` rules that perturb the base tactic’s numeric parameters when other variants are exhausted.
+Each mutation can tweak the weight multiplier, clamp bounds, and provide a suffix so governance reviewers can see what changed directly from the tactic identifier.【F:src/thinking/adaptation/evolution_manager.py†L70-L205】【F:src/thinking/adaptation/evolution_manager.py†L207-L269】
 - Window size, win-rate threshold, and minimum observations are configurable per manager instance.
 - Variant weights can be adjusted with `trial_weight_multiplier` to run more conservative